“Either write something worth reading or do something worth writing.” – Benjamin Franklin

 Every time my birthday rolls around I feel like reflecting.
 I think about the year that has gone by.
 I plan for the future.
 I think about what I did right and what I did wrong.
 I try not to just hope for the best because hope isn’t a game plan.

-It’s amazing how quickly the years are flying.
+Where’s the time going?
 I remember dying to turn 19 so that I could be legal drinking age here.
-I’m now 28 and I get excited when I get asked to show ID.
+I’m no longer in my 20s.
+How did that happen?

 What are my 2

-1. You need to slowly build to your goals.
+1. You need to slowly build towards your goals.

 I try to write 1,000 words every single day.
 I try to hit the weights at least three times a week.
 Consistency is key.